Syllabus |

 Check out the Monetary Policy Committee here.

-India’s new economic policy, or the model of liberalisation, privatisation, and globalisation, was unveiled on 24 July 1991.
-India’s new economic policy reforms are mentioned as follows.
+India's new economic policy, or the model of liberalization, privatization, and globalization, was unveiled on 24 July 1991.
+India's new economic policy reforms are mentioned as follows.

-Privatization is the process of involving the private sector in owning or operating a government-owned business.
+Privatization is the process of involving the private sector in owning or operating a government 24 business.

 To implement the privatization policy, the government took the following actions: